ifroz/replc/README.md

 ```

 ### Config parameters
-- `context`: any objects in here will be accessible in your REPL.
+- `ctx`: context; any values in here will be accessible in your REPL.
 - `preprocessor`: Transform the line before sending it to the vm.
 The place for coffeescript, babel, etc. Defaults to `_.identity`.
 - `aliases`: require dependencies to a different name, e.g.: `{lodash: '__'}` Note that `_` contains the result of the last expression.
 - `dependencies`: an optional array of package names, if you don't want to `useDependencies`.